-A cat’s genetic makeup is similar to our own.
-It consists of the central nervous system and the peripheral nervous system.
+When it comes to how the brain works, a cat’s genetic makeup is similar to our own.
+Your cat’s neurological functions rely on a combination of systems, consisting of the central nervous system and the peripheral nervous system.
 Each part of both systems sends electrical signals to one another.
-Which allow your cat to function in its environment.
+That allows your cat to function in its environment, and go about all the regular processes of its daily life.
+When there is a malfunction in one or both of these systems, we call it a neurological issue.
+In simpler terms, it may be referred to as cat brain damage.

-The most common neoplastic disease is called meningioma.
-Meningioma tumors affect the thin layer of protective tissue covering the brain.
-These growths will usually affect older cats and are usually benign.
+The most common neoplastic disease that affects cats is called meningioma.
+It bears great similarity to meningitis, which manifests in humans.
+Meningioma tumors are growths which effect the thin layer of protective tissue covering the brain.
+These growths will usually effect older cats, and are usually benign.
 Although they are not malignant, their continued expansion can still be dangerous.
-Tumors will add a significant amount of pressure to the brain.
+Tumors will add a significant amount of pressure to the brain, which in turn can lead to cat brain damage even if the meningioma doesn’t.

-Cats usually respond to the surgical removal meningioma well. in most cases no follow-up treatment is necessary.
-Many cats will live on for several years after the surgery.
+Cats usually respond to the surgical removal meningioma well – so well, in fact, that in most cases no follow-up treatment is necessary.
+Many cats will live on for several years after the surgery, right up to the point of surviving to the end of their natural lifespan, as if they’d never suffered from any cat neurological problems.
 This is due to the accessibility of the tumor on the cat’s brain.
 Other forms of brain tumor’s such as glioma are much harder to treat due to the deeper location in the brain.
+As with any cat brain damage or cat neurological problems, though, speed of diagnosis is of the essence.

 Epilepsy affects the electrical transmission of nerve signals within a cat’s brain.
 Any misfiring here will affect memory, sensation and voluntary muscle movement.
 Epilepsy can be brought on by head injuries, tumors or metabolic irregularities.
-Whilst ‘Idiopathic epilepsy’ may have no discernible cause.
-Cats with idiopathic epilepsy are usually otherwise happy and healthy.
+Whilst ‘idiopathic epilepsy’ may have no discernible cause, cats with idiopathic epilepsy are usually happy and healthy with no negative symptoms or afflictions.
 With the administration of the necessary treatment, they can lead normal lives.
 It is highly recommended that you keep all cats who suffer from any form of seizures as indoor cats.
 This will significantly reduce the risk of them causing further harm to themselves.

-Another prevalent neurological condition is hydrocephalus.
-A condition effecting the amount of fluid in the skull.
-This results in the enlargement of the skull, causing it to press again the brain.
+Another prevalent neurological condition is hydrocephalus, which is a condition effecting the amount of fluid in the skull.
+The condition results in the enlargement of the skull, causing it to press again the brain.
 In some cases, surgery has been proven effective in draining excess fluid.
+A vet will assess the severity of hydrocephalus before deciding to operate, and will only do so where deemed necessary to extend or improve the quality of your cat’s life.

 Neurological disorders tend to be more prevalent in pedigree cats and pure bred cats.
 Certain breeds are more prone to the disorders than others.
 Thus, it is important for you to do ample amounts of research before taking on a pet.
-Your vet will be able to warn you of any issues which certain breeds are suffering from.
+Your vet will be able to warn you of any issues which certain breeds are suffering from – which is another reason it’s always wise to take a new cat straight to the vet as soon as you’ve taken ownership of one.

 Head Trauma in Cats